 Not all statute of limitations exceptions give you more time to file your claim.
 If a government entity or employee caused your injury, you only have between six months to one year to file a claim.
 This is known as an ante litem notice and is specific to claims against any level of government entity.

-Brauns Law is Here to Help You File Your Injury Claim
+Brauns Law, PC is Here to Help You File Your Injury Claim

 The typical claim, when filed properly, can sometimes settle within 3-4 weeks of your last doctor’s appointment.
 Once your doctor has made their final assessment of your condition, the insurance company then takes a few weeks to return a settlement offer.
 Here is where you want an attorney to review the offer to determine if they are giving you a fair value to cover your damages.
 Negotiations of the settlement can take another week or two, and if you accept, your claim could be over in a matter of months.